wso2/docs-ei/en/streaming-integrator/docs/examples/triggering-integrations-via-micro-integrator.md

     - The `grpc-call` sink connected to the `FooStream` stream gets the two attributes from the stream and generates the output events as JSON messages before they are published to the Micro Integrator.
 The value for the `publisher.url` parameter in the sink configuration contains `process` and `inSeq` which means that the Streaming Integrator calls the process method of the gRPC Listener server in the Micro Integrator, and injects the message to the `inSeq` which then sends a response back to the client.

     - The `grpc-call-response source` connected to the `BarStream` input stream retrieves a response from the Micro Integrator and publishes it as a JSON message in the Streaming Integrator.
-As specified via the schema of the `BarStream` input stream, this response comprises of a single message.
+As specified via the schema of the `BarStream` input stream, this response comprises of a single JSON message.

 5. To publish the messages received from the Micro Integrator as logs in the terminal, let's define an output stream named `LogStream`, and connect a sink of the `log` type to it as shown below.

     ```
     @sink(type='log', prefix='response_from_mi: ')
-    define stream LogStream (message string);
+    define stream LogStream (type string, mi_response string);
     ```

 6. Let's define Siddhi queries to calculate the average production per minute, filter production runs where the average production per minute is greater than 100, and direct the logs to be published to the output stream.